 Though Pacific6 helps to guide financial sustainability and strategic vision for Pacific Community Media, the company does not have a say in news and editorial decisions or coverage.

 The integrity of the Post is paramount, and our ethical framework provides the necessary separation to maintain the public’s trust.
 To that end, Pacific6 and the Long Beach Post have constructed an ethics wall, with Pacific Community Media LLC.
-Publisher David Sommers is one of the members/managers of the Pacific Community Media and a voting board member in the overall operations of the company.

 As a local business owner, philanthropist and community investor, John Molina has financial, political and personal investments that intersect with the Long Beach Post’s work covering the city.
 While our ethics wall prevents these conflicts of interest from in any way affecting or influencing our coverage, we maintain a policy of disclosing these conflicts of interest when they are pertinent to a given story.